The Print Director oversees the setup of the room. Normal arrangement is as follows:

 One table is set up to receive club members’ entries.

 This table is covered with the tablecloth.
 A stack of scoring slips and a stack of commentary forms are put out along with blue tape.
 Be sure each entry has each form, fully filled out.
 Prints are placed face-down in three equal piles.
-Stacks are made regardless of whether the print is assignment, open or altered reality.
+Stacks are made regardless of whether the print is assignment, open, creatures, or creative/altered.

 Note that we no longer use the scoring slips for judging, but we still need them in order to have a record of all entries for the evening.
 The list of entries is included in the next club newsletter.